Al-Saffah: Succession

-As-Saffah died after a five-year reign and al-Mansur took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from Dhu al-Hijjah 136 AH until Dhu al-Hijjah 158 AH (754 – 775).
+Al-Saffah died after a five-year reign and al-Mansur took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from Dhu al-Hijjah 136 AH until Dhu al-Hijjah 158 AH (754 – 775).
 Al-Mansur was proclaimed Caliph on his way to Mecca in the year 753 (136 AH) and was inaugurated the following year.
 Abu Ja'far Abdallah ibn Muhammad took the name al-Mansur ("the victorious") and agreed to make his nephew Isa ibn Musa his Heir to the Abbasid caliphate.
 This agreement was supposed to resolve rivalries in the Abbasid family, but al-Mansur's right to accession was particularly challenged by his uncle Abdullah ibn Ali.
 Once in power, caliph al-Mansur had his uncle imprisoned in 754 and killed in 764.

+Legacy

+Al-Saffah was the first caliph of the Abbasid dynasty.
+He nominated his brother Abu Ja'far Abdallah as heir, because his own son was too young to succeeded to the Caliphate.
+His brother nominated his son (al-Saffah's nephew) as heir.
+Al-Saffah's nephew nominated his two sons as heir.
+Even though al-Saffah's son never ascended to Caliphate, his children remained influential.
+In 761, his nephew Muhammad (future caliph al-Mahdi) married Rayta as his first wife after his return from Khurasan.
+She gave birth to two sons, Ubaydallah and Ali.
+His elder grandson, Ubaydallah was appointed as governor of Arminiyah and the northwestern provinces in 788/9.
+He was later appointed to two brief stints as governor of Egypt, in 795 and 796.
+His second grandson, Ali was the uncle and father-in-law of sixth Abbasid caliph al-Amin through his daughter Lubana.